Value Alignment Tax: Measuring Value Trade-offs in LLM Alignment: Abstract

 \section{Abstract}

-Existing work on value alignment typically characterizes value relations statically, ignoring how interventions—such as prompting, fine-tuning, or preference optimization—reshape the broader value system.
-We introduce the \system (VAT), a framework that measures how alignment-induced changes propagate across interconnected values relative to achieved on-target gain.
-VAT captures the dynamics of value expression under alignment pressure.
-Using a controlled scenario–action dataset grounded in Schwartz value theory, we collect paired pre–post normative judgments and analyze alignment effects across models, values, and alignment strategies.
-Our results show that alignment often produces uneven, structured co-movement among values.
-These effects are invisible under conventional target-only evaluation, revealing systemic, process-level alignment risks and offering new insights into the dynamics of value alignment in LLMs.
+Existing work on value alignment typically characterizes value relations statically, ignoring how alignment interventions—such as prompting, fine-tuning, or preference optimization—reshape the broader value system.
+In practice, aligning a target value can implicitly shift other values, creating value trade-offs that remain largely unmeasured.
+We introduce the \system (VAT), a framework that quantifies value trade-offs by measuring how alignment-induced changes propagate across interconnected values relative to achieved on-target gain.
+VAT captures the system-level dynamics of value expression under alignment intervention, enabling evaluation of both intended improvements and unintended side effects.
+Using a controlled scenario–action dataset grounded in Schwartz value theory, we collect paired pre–post normative judgments and analyze alignment effects across models, values, and interventions.
+Results show that alignment often produces uneven and structured co-movement among values, revealing systematic trade-offs between target and non-target values.
+These effects are largely invisible under conventional target-only evaluation, but become evident via VAT, highlighting process-level alignment risks and offering new insights into the dynamic nature of value alignment in LLMs.
+Dataset\footnote{\url{https://huggingface.co/datasets/Tinyhope/Value_Alignment_Tax}} and code\footnote{\url{https://github.com/Tinyyhope/Value-Alignment-Tax}} are open-sourced.